The Power of Multi-Touch Reporting

 What if?Influencer reporting reveals several key insights into campaign performance, however, the process of optimization requires some guesswork.
 Eliminating a network with more influencers than closers may reduce overlap, but if that network often served the first impression, losing them could be detrimental to campaign performance.
 What if you could remove a network with a large number of closers as an exploration into whether the users would have installed based on the influencing networks?

 The What if? tool developed by Kochava, allows you to do just that.
 Campaigns can be configured with different settings and hypothetically rerun.
 In this case, a customer could create two different What if?
 Scenarios to compare the results of removing the highest-influencing network and the highest-converting network.
 Based on the results of these two What if?
-Scenarios, real-world decisions can be made with confidence.
+Scenarios, real-world decisions can be made with confidence, thanks to this multi-touch attribution approach.

 - Influencers versus Closers: Influencer reports show which engagements (clicks and impressions) happened but did not win the install.